AntonioK180/SmartParno/README.md

 # SmartParno
 ## Short Description (might get shorter)

 SmartParno is a device which allows you to control your central heating system (a.k.a. _parno_) from any point of the world.
-It uses Wi-Fi to communicate with the smartphone application.
+It uses Wi-Fi to communicate with your smartphone.
 Our new innovative technology, using thermal sensors for feedback, allows you to set the _parno_ to an exact temperature.
 Then our algorithm will calculate how much exactly to open up the _parno's_ valve.
 We can safely say that this device does not only make your _parno_ remote controlled, but it makes it more precise too!

-## List all features:
+## All features:
--
+- Turn the _parno_ on the power scale, which we all know from 1 to 5
--
+- Set an exact temperature, which the _parno_ will maintain
--
+- Show the current temperature of the _parno_
--
+- Get notified when the device is low on battery (not yet implemented)

 ## Technical details
 SmartParno is a two-part project: a physical device and a mobile application.
 The device uses a NodeMCU ESP8266 to connect to the local network and communicate with the application via Wi-Fi.
 For physically turning ON and OFF the _parno_,  we use a custom-made mechanism and a 3-6V DC motor with a gearbox for increased torque.
 The motor is controlled by the ESP via an L293D shield.
 Everything is powered by a 5V battery pack.